patrykwoz/idealog-fullstack/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+The IdeaLog API Project is licensed under the terms of the MIT license.